variant-inc/terragrunt-variant-apps/docs/databases/dynamodb.md

 ### Add Existing Dynamo DB Using Name

 To use the DynamoDB created in the same account.
-Just need to add table `name` and `reference` to use with the app and DX will create config map to add the table.
+Just need to add table `name` or `arn`  and `reference` to use with the app and DX will create config map to add the table.

 ```bash
 infrastructure: